Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Introduction

-Utilizing this equivalence, we derive the policy gradient theorem for the regularized RMDP problem (Theorem \ref{theorem:policy-gradient}) and prove the global convergence of the exact policy gradient method under the tabular setting with direct parameterization.
-We observe that the iteration complexity in this setting has a worse dependency on the distributional shift factor than its counterpart in the standard MDP problem, indicating that regularized RMDP optimization may be more challenging.
-Our results, to the best of our knowledge, present the first global convergence analysis with iteration complexity for this problem.
-Based on the policy gradient theorem, we also highlight the difficulty of gradient estimation using samples compared with the standard MDP setting.
+The challenges outlined above motivate us to investigate the potential of introducing an alternative risk formulation.
+This new formulation seeks to capture risk in a way similar to Markov risk measures while achieving a stronger and broader equivalence with RMDPs.
+Moreover, we aim to enhance convergence properties, including the crucial aspect of gradient domination.
+These improvements are poised to support the development of learning algorithms for both RMDPs and risk-sensitive MDPs while maintaining provable guarantees.

-The last part of this paper is dedicated to sample-based learning for regularized RMDP.
-Given the challenges of sample-based gradient estimation, we consider an alternative algorithmic approach and propose a sample-based offline learning algorithm, namely the robust fitted-Z iteration (RFZI), for a specific KL-regularized RMDP problem where the regularization term is a KL-divergence term.
-The sample complexity for RFZI is also provided.
-We note that the offline learning setting for the RFZI algorithm is similar to the one considered in \cite{panaganti2022robust}, but with a different uncertainty set defined via KL-divergence.
-Our algorithm is easier to implement compared to \cite{panaganti2022robust} due to the equivalence between the KL-regularized RMDP and the risk-sensitve MDP with entropy risk measure.
+\textbf{Our Contributions:} In this paper, we propose a new formulation for risk-sensitive MDP, whose definition incorporates the general concepts of convex risk measures.
+We first establish the equivalence of risk-sensitive MDP with a class of soft RMDP problems, which includes the standard RMDP as a special case.
+Leveraging this equivalence, we proceed to derive the policy gradient theorem for both the aforementioned class of soft RMDPs and risk-sensitive MDPs (Theorem \ref{theorem:policy-gradient}) and prove the global convergence of the exact policy gradient method under the tabular setting with direct parameterization.
+Our result, to the best of our knowledge, presents the first global convergence analysis with iteration complexity for a general class of risk-sensitive MDPs.